ShreyasYashGithub/MyC_Codes/README.md

-Above codes are in C programming language executed in Dev C++
+Above codes are in C programming language executed in Dev C++ platform